 Business owners have different ways they can introduce their products and services to the public.
 Advertising is one crucial business aspect that can help rake in customers and profits.
-There are two avenues business owners can look into: online and offline advertising.
+There are two avenues business owners can look into: online which you cant do if your internet slow at night and offline advertising.
 Let’s discuss the features of these two advertising methods and see how businesses can use them to their advantage.
 If you are starting a business and are contemplating which avenue to go with, this may help you decide.

 Offline advertising is the traditional way of advertising a product or service.
 Businesses promote their wares in newspapers, on radio and TV, by direct mail, through leaflets, billboards, brochures, flyers, banners, signage and the like.
 Sites such as https://www.rollerbannersuk.com print banners that businesses can put up that potential customers can easily see.
 People think that with the advent of internet technology, offline advertising took a backseat.
 On the contrary, it is still very much in use these days, even with the Internet offering us everything that we need.
+After all, the internet does have its flaws; it’s not available in every corner of the world just yet, and people have issues with it, such as internet slow at night, and there are also those just don’t trust it and spend as little time on it as possible, to the point where they may not ever see a company’s online advertisement.
 Offline advertising still has its loyal following: people who read newspapers and magazine on a daily basis, people driving on highways who pass by huge billboards, etc.

 Online advertising pertains to any and all digital and internet-based avenues that help businesses reach their target market.
 Online advertising is more focused on targeting the demographic that will best suit the product or service.
 Advertisers make use of algorithms and systems to help clients monitor the performance of their ads, i.e. if they are reaching their intended targets.
 Some forms of online advertising include websites, mobile ads, social media marketing, search engine marketing and optimisation, emails and display ads.